SDU-eScience/UCloud/backend/service-lib/wiki/procedures_intro.md

 ## The Development Cycle

-UCloud uses an __agile methodology__ for development and deployment, which will also be used for this project The method is commonly used for complex projects like this one, and it emphasizes collaboration, flexibility, continuous improvement, and high-quality results.
+UCloud uses an __agile methodology__ for development and deployment, which will also be used for this project.
+The method is commonly used for complex projects like this one, and it emphasizes collaboration, flexibility, continuous improvement, and high-quality results.